LouisJackman/language-x/README.md

  * be two completely different implementations.
 This is a more disciplined
  * replacement for method overloading.
  */
-extend class Account implements Concatenate[This, Result: String] {
+extend class Account implements Concatenate[to: This, producing: String] {

     fun public override concatenate(withEnd: that This) String {
         $"{firstName} {that.firstName}"